aztek/scala-workflow/Readme.md

 ### Monadic interpreter for stack programming language
-If you enjoy embedding monadic domain-specific languages in your Scala programs, you might like syntactical perks `scala-workflow` could bring.
+If you enjoy embedding monadic domain-specific languages in your Scala programs, you might like syntactical perks `scala-workflow` could offer.
 Consider a little embedded stack programming language.

 We represent stack as a regular `List`, and the result of a program, that